JannisX11/blockbench-plugins/README.md

 * Plugin Documentation: [documentation.blockbench.net](https://documentation.blockbench.net)
 * Discord plugin development channel: [#plugin-dev](https://discord.gg/xtauSmR)

 ## Conventions

 * Plugin IDs should be snake_case and must be consistent across all properties and file names.
 * Indentation for common files must be Tab character.
 Individual plugin files can follow own personal preferences.

+## Development

+* To develop a plugin, fork and clone the repository.
+Make sure [NodeJS](https://nodejs.org/en/) is installed and run `npm install` in the repository.
+This will install the Blockbench types that make it easier to use the Blockbench API.

 ## Bundling